philipslan/recipe-scraper/README.md

 $pip install -r requirements.txt
 $python web.py
 ```
 4\.
-Open browser at localhost:5000
+Open Chrome browser at localhost:5000 (transformation select is slightly wonky in Safari)

 ## Diagrams
 Diagrams are in diagrams.pdf and WorkFlow Diagram.pdf